By Patrick Quillin, PhD, RD, CNS • Originally published on GettingHealthier.com

 This can mean that your body no longer requires excessive amounts of insulin to process sugar.
 This can change your risk of developing diabetes.
 Studies show that including at least 30 grams of fiber in your daily diet lowers your risk of getting diabetes significantly.

-4. Supports healthy circulation and a healthy heart
+4. Zucchini supports healthy circulation and a healthy heart

 Zucchini is low in fat and sodium, but high in fiber and potassium.
 These properties help to maintain healthy blood circulation.